Economics

 Lexis Library is a legal database that contains resources relating to banking and finance.
 Browse information by selecting the relevant practice area (top left hand menu).
 Video tutorial.

-British Standards Online is a database containing approximately 80,000 standards documents.
+British Standards Online (BSOL) is a database containing approximately 80,000 standards documents.
 It includes International (ISO) Standards, British (BSI) Standards and European (IEC) Standards.
 Bibliographic data only for American (ASTM) Standards.
-Click to view the User Guide.
+To get familiar with this database, click to view the User Guide

 General Resources contains a list of major university wide databases and search engines, such as the Library catalogue, Discover, Credo Reference, Newsbank and Scopus.
 Visit the General Resources page for more information.